 Both the reclining cab seats have full forward and rearward movement by releasing the catch on the front of the seat and sliding it to the required position.
+Both front seats have a swivel mechanism fitted as standard.

 Accommodation Seating